-However, what strikes you about the brand of shoes that rank in the top ten positions in Google’s search result page?
-In most cases, you’ll find famous brand names like Nike, Adidas, Puma and so on.
+However, what strikes you about the brand of shoes that ranks in the top ten positions on Google’s search result page?
+You’ll likely find famous brands like Nike, Adidas, Puma, etc.

-They have also invested a lot in their marketing strategy and content strategy, particularly in creating great content with running shoes on their websites.
+They have also invested a lot in their marketing and content strategies, particularly creating great content with running shoes on their websites.
 Look at their sites and Facebook pages.
-They don’t just slap on a picture or video and price of a pair of running shoes and call it a day.
+They don’t just slap on a picture or video and the price of a pair of running shoes and call it a day.
 For these brands, content marketing is not a joke.
 They don’t joke with their content marketing strategy.

 Instead, they invest a lot of resources into content creation.
 They give you plenty of content about each pair of shoes.
-They focus their content strategy on helping to inform, educate and also entertain you besides creating brand awareness.
+They focus their content strategy on helping inform, educate and entertain you and creating brand awareness.
 They have mastered the art and science involved in content creation.

 You get a pleasant experience from exploring the content they have on their site.
 The content you consume empowers you to select the best pair of running shoes that you can afford.

 What can business owners learn from this?
 Focus on building your brand.
 No, I’m not just talking about a fancy logo or business card.
 Although, these are a small part of it.

 I’m talking about building a brand that people know, trust and love to associate with the brand.
 A brand that fits resonates with the ideals and lifestyle of its customers.

 I’m talking about building your reputation in the minds of your customers as the best source for your chosen product or service.“Traditional marketing talks at people.
 Content marketing talks with them.” ~Doug Kessler Click To Tweet